Nordic, Cross-Country, and Backcountry Skiing

 Togwotee Pass, between Dubois and Jackson, is not only a snowmobiling mecca and burgeoning backcountry ski hot spot.
 It’s also the entrance to unlimited cross-country touring routes.
 A popular endeavor is the five-mile ski from the road to Brooks Lake Lodge.
 Buy a hot chocolate or go for the full lunch, and then ski (downhill) on the track back to your car.
 The trail is groomed so both classic and skate skis are appropriate, but the trail gets a lot of snowmobile traffic, so it’s not as consistent as some groomed skiing options.

-“Backcountry skiing: The fact that you’re in control of your own day, if there are people around, you just avoid the people.
+“Backcountry skiing: You’re in control of your own day.
+If there are people around, you just avoid the people.
 You can explore whatever terrain you want, go at your own speed, and ultimately earn whatever skiing you find,” said Jared Steinman, avid backcountry skier and Lander resident.

 When it comes to backcountry skiing in Wind River Country, it’s all about Togwotee Pass.
 Just head over the pass from Dubois northwest, and keep an eye out for brown signs marking the area you’ve planned to tour.